ktbs/ktbs/doc/source/rest/KtbsRoot.rst

 Description constraints
 -----------------------

-The descrtiption of a kTBS root must be `star shaped <star-shaped>`:ref:.
+The description of a kTBS root must be `star shaped <star-shaped>`:ref:.